aimazin/Capstone_IBM_Prof_Cert_Data_Science/README.md

 # Capstone_IBM_Prof_Cert_Data_Science

-final project of capstone where a classification model for the most frequent complaints in the NYC 311 Complaints dataset.
+## Table of Content

+Q4.ipynb

 ## Installation

 I highly recommend you have a Nvidia or other high performance GPU.

+## Project Motivation

+final project of capstone where a classification model for the most frequent complaints in the NYC 311 Complaints dataset.

+## Result

+hit the absolutue classification limit

 ## Issues